MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/outs/scRNA_en.md

   Intergenic region alignment: Refers to the proportion of reads confidently aligned to regions that do not belong to any annotated genes (i.e., intergenic regions).
 When reads meet neither exonic nor intronic classification criteria, they are classified as intergenic region alignment.
 An excessively high proportion may suggest non-specific amplification in the library or incomplete reference annotation.

-- **Reads mapped confidently to transcriptome** Confidently transcriptome-mapped reads: Represents the proportion of reads that successfully align to transcripts and can be uniquely attributed to a single gene.
+- **Reads mapped confidently to transcriptome** Transcriptome confident alignment: Represents the proportion of reads that are confidently aligned to transcripts and can be uniquely attributed to a single gene.
 When read alignment positions have multiple overlapping genes, these reads are filtered out to ensure accuracy of gene expression quantification.
 This is an important metric for assessing library quality, with an expected value generally greater than 30%.
 The higher the proportion, the more specific and reliable the captured mRNA.
 Lower than expected values may indicate incomplete transcriptome annotation or sample quality issues.

 - **Reads mapped antisense to gene**
   Antisense gene alignment: Refers to the proportion of reads that successfully align to the transcriptome but in the opposite direction to annotated genes.
 These reads may originate from technical noise, natural antisense transcripts, or insufficient directional library preparation.
-Under normal circumstances, this proportion should be below 10%.
-When an abnormally high proportion (>60%) is detected, it usually suggests that the 3' and 5' ends were not correctly distinguished during the analysis process.
+Under normal circumstances, this proportion should be below 20%.
+When an abnormally high proportion (≥60%) is detected, it usually suggests that the 3' and 5' ends were not correctly distinguished during the analysis process.

 - **Include introns**
   Include introns: This parameter controls whether reads aligned to intronic regions are included in gene expression counting.
 When set to True, reads from intronic regions are counted toward the expression of the corresponding gene; when set to False, only reads from exonic regions are counted toward gene expression.
-For single-nucleus RNA sequencing (snRNA-seq), this is usually set to True to capture nuclear unspliced transcripts; for single-cell RNA sequencing (scRNA-seq), this is usually set to False to focus on mature mRNA.

 > **Note:** All proportion metrics above are calculated using the total number of original sequencing reads (`Number of reads`) as the denominator, ensuring comparability and consistency between various metrics.